Scrollerer/Scrollerer.github.io/index.md

 > Being one of the most popular games in the AppStore and looking pretty simple, I decided to challenge myself and recreate it.
 Finishing this game, inspired me to do more projects in the iOS environment.

-- Arena Shape Shooter
+- **Arena Shape Shooter**
 > <img src="include/ShooterGif.gif" alt="Animated GIF Shooter Unity" width="90%">
 >
-> Shoot down waves of enemies in an arena.
+> **Description:** Shoot down waves of enemies in an arena.
 >
 > After playing for many hours on diep.io with my friends, I decided to challenge myself and make my own version of it.

-- Balance
+- **Balance**
 > <img src="include/BallGif.gif" alt="Animated GIF Ball Unity" width="90%">
 >
-> Balance a ball through challenging levels and obstacles.
+> **Description:** Balance a ball through challenging levels and obstacles.
 >
-> When I was a kid, I used to watch my parents play the famous game "Balance" back in the early 2000s, so I've got inspired to recreate it and make my own style and levels.
+> When I was a kid, I used to watch my parents play the famous game "Balance" back in the early 2000s, so I got inspired to recreate it and make my own style and levels.

-- Immersive Game Menu
+- **Immersive Game Menu**
 > <img src="include/SurviveMenuGif.gif" alt="Animated GIF Survive Unity" width="90%">
 >
-> Inspired by my passion for survival games and my favorite game Outer Wilds, I created a survival environment and made a menu that uses it for more immersiveness.
+> **Description:** Inspired by my passion for survival games and my favorite game Outer Wilds, I created a survival environment and made a menu that uses it for more immersiveness.
 >
 > It might not look like much, but when I finished this project and added the music, it made me emotional.

-- RPG Idle Collector
+- **RPG Idle Collector**
 > <img src="include/RPGGif.gif" alt="Animated GIF RPG Unity" width="30%">
 >
-> Upgrade your collector and see how fast you can make it.
+> **Description:** Upgrade your collector and see how fast you can make it.
 >
 > This type of game was on top of the charts when I got inspired to recreate it.
 I had a deep urge to break down the logic and understand it on a deeper level - and so I did!